NLnetLabs/draft-toorop-dnsop-dns-catalog-zones/draft-ietf-dnsop-dns-catalog-zones.md

 The producer MAY assign a `group` property to all, some, or none of the member zones within a catalog zone.
 The producer MAY assign more than one `group` property to one member zone.
 This will make it possible to transfer group information for different consumer operators in a single catalog zone.
 Implementations MAY facilitate mapping of a specific `group` value to specific configuration configurable *on a per catalog zone basis* to allow for producers that publish their catalog zone at multiple consumer operators.
-Consumer operators SHOULD namespace their group property values to limit risk of clashes.
+Consumer operators SHOULD namespace their group values to reduce the risk of having to resolve clashes.

-The consumer MUST ignore `group` property values it does not understand.
+The consumer MUST ignore `group` values it does not understand.
-When a consumer encounters multiple `group` property values for a single member zone, it MAY choose to process all, some or none of them.
+When a consumer encounters multiple `group` values for a single member zone, it MAY choose to process all, some or none of them.
 This is left to the implementation.

 #### Example